mgaldieri/PyEvents/README.md

 Example:

     import pyevents
+    # This next step is optional, but if there's a module describing
+    # the events, it makes your job incredibly easier.
+Otherwise you'll
+    # have to know beforehand the names of the events you're trying
+    # to register with.
     from <module> import <events_descriptions>

-    # the event handler
+    # The event handler
     def some_function(info):
         print info[<some_info>]

-    # register a function with an event. note the
+    # Register a function with an event.
+Note the
-    # handler function is registered without the ()
+    # handler function is registered without the ().
     event.add_event_handler(<events_descriptions>.<SOME_EVENT>, some_function)

     Now, whenever the event <SOME_EVENT> gets dispatched, the handler